blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 //

-// The keys are the numeric codes and the values are the
+// Keys are the numeric codes, and values are their human-readable labels.

-// map or to change the spelling of labels after data collection has
+// It's safe to add new codes or change labels after data collection starts,

 //

-// If an event code for a dimension is not passed to the Cobalt logger for
+// If an event code for a dimension isn't provided during logging, the value

-// or specify an explicit zero value with a label of `Unknown` or `Unset`.
+// b) Explicitly define code 0 with a label like `Unknown` or `Unset`.

 map<uint32, string> event_codes = 2;

-// max_event_code is the maximal value for any event in this dimension.
+// The maximum allowed value for an event code in this dimension.

 uint32 max_event_code = 3;